The genealogy of a solvable population model under selection with dynamics related to directed polymers: Introduction

 Recent results suggest that in rapidly adapting population models the genealogical correlations between individuals have universal features.
-It is conjecture \cite{Brunet2013, Brunet2006, Brunet2007} that the genealogical trees of these populations converge to those of a Bolthausen-Sznitman coalescent and that the average coalescence times scale like the logarithmic of the populations' size.
-The conjectures contrast with classical results in neutral population models, such as Wright-Fisher and Moran's models.
-It is proved that in neutral population models the genealogical trees converge to those of a Kingman's coalescent and that the average coalescence times scale like $N$, the size of the population \cite{Kingman1982, Mohle1999, Mohle2000, Mohle2001}.
-In Section \ref{sec.coalescent.processes} we will give a general introduction and present some relevant results about coalescent processes.
+It is conjectured \cite{Brunet2013,Brunet2006,Brunet2007} that the genealogical trees of these populations converge to the Bolthausen--Sznitman coalescent and that the average coalescence times scales like the logarithmic of the populations size.
+The conjectures contrast with classical results in neutral population models, such as Wright--Fisher and Moran models.
+It is known that in neutral population models the genealogical trees converge to those of a Kingman's coalescent and that the average coalescence times scales like $N$, the size of the population~\cite {Kingman1982,Mohle1999,Mohle2000,Mohle2001}.
+In Section~\ref{sec.coalescent.processes}, we will give a general introduction and present some relevant results about coalescent processes.

 We now mention some models, for which the conjectures have been proved.
-The ``exponential model'' \cite{Brunet2013, Brunet2006, Brunet2007} is an example of constant size population dynamics, for which a complete mathematical treatment is possible.
-Each individual $i$ at generation $t$ carries a value $x_i(t)$, which represents the fitness.
-The offspring of the individuals are generated by independent Poisson point process of densities $e^{-y+x_i(t)} \mathrm{d}y$.
+The ``exponential model'' \cite{Brunet2013,Brunet2006,Brunet2007} is an example of constant size population dynamics, for which a complete mathematical treatment is possible.
+Each individual $i$ in generation $t$ carries a value $x_i(t)$, which represents the fitness.
+The offspring of the individuals are generated by independent Poisson point process of densities $e^{-y+x_i(t)} \,\mathrm{d}y$.
 One then selects the $N$ right-most individuals to form the next generation $t+1$.
-The authors show that after rescaling time by a factor $(\log N)$, one obtains the convergence to the Bolthausen-Sznitman coalescent.
-J. Berestycki, N. Berestycki, J. Schweinsberg \cite{Berestycki2013} consider a system of particles, performing branching Brownian motion with negative drift and killed upon reaching zero.
-The authors choose the appropriate drift, thus in the near-critical regime the initial population size $N$ is roughly preserved.
-They show that the expected time to observe a merge is of order $(\log N)^3$ and that the genealogy of the particles is also governed by the Bolthausen-Sznitman coalescent.
+The authors show that, after rescaling time by a factor $\log N$, one obtains the convergence to the Bolthausen--Sznitman coalescent.
+Berestycki, Berestycki and Schweinsberg \cite{Berestycki2013} consider a system of particles, performing branching Brownian motion with negative drift and killed upon reaching zero.
+The authors choose the appropriate drift such that the model is in the near-critical regime and the initial population size $N$ is roughly preserved.
+They show that the expected time to observe a merge is of order $(\log N)^3$ and that the genealogy of the particles is also governed by the Bolthausen--Sznitman coalescent.